 A Comprehensive Guide to Boat Insurance

-So, you just bought your new boat or yacht and you are quite anxious to hit the water and feel the gentle breeze.
-But, before you take your boat out to the water, you must ensure that your are properly protected if the unexpected happens.
+So, you just bought a new boat or yacht and you are quite anxious to hit the water and feel the gentle breeze.
+Before you take your boat out to the water, you must prepare for the unexpected.
 Boat insurance is the best way to ensure that you are protected in the event of an accident when you are out on the water.
-Having the right insurance policy for your boat can give you peace of mind and help you float peacefully.
+Having the right insurance policy for your boat can give you peace of mind.
 Don’t let a disaster or accident sink you- Understand everything about how to insure your prized vessel.

 WHAT IS BOAT INSURANCE

-Just like your car or home, owning a boat is also a huge accomplishment both personally and financially.
-Regardless of you having a personal fishing boat or a party yacht, you want to ensure that all of your bases are protected when it comes to insuring your vessel.
-Insurance policies for boat are designed to provide protection for you and your boat, should something happen unexpectedly.
-The policy can include protection for damage to your boat, its motor, and its trailer as well damage to property or other boats, and injuries to other people.
+Just like your car or home, owning a boat is a huge accomplishment both personally and financially.
+Regardless if you have a personal fishing boat or a party yacht, you want to ensure that all your bases are covered when it comes to insuring your vessel.
+Insurance policies for boats are designed to provide protection for you and your vessel, should something happen unexpectedly.
+The policy can include protection for damage to your boat, its motor, and its trailer as well as damage to property or other boats, and injuries to other people.

 DO I NEED A BOAT INSURANCE?

-You’re probably not required by the law to have an insurance policy for your boat, but that doesn’t mean you don’t need it.
-Your bank will still ask you to carry an insurance if you have a loan on your boat.
-Your marina might also require you to carry an insurance for your vessel.
-Without giving the bank with proof of insurance that covers the full value of your vessel in the event of loss, you will not be able to get a loan on your boat.
-Most marinas too will require proof of liability insurance before accepting contract for a mooring or a slip, while some wanted to be listed as an additional insured on the insurance policy.
+You are probably not required by law to have an insurance policy for your boat, however, that does not mean you do not need one.
+Your bank will ask you to carry insurance if you have a loan on your boat.
+Your marina might also require you to carry insurance for your vessel.
+Without giving the bank proof of insurance that covers the full value of your vessel in the event of loss, you will not be able to get a loan for your boat.
+Most marinas will also require proof of liability insurance before accepting a contract for a mooring or a slip, while some want to be listed as an additional insured on the insurance policy.

-So, if your state, your marina, or your bank wanted you to have an insurance policy for your boat, then homeowner insurance policy is not enough or acceptable by them.
-This is because, homeowners policies are generally limited to boats of a particular size or value, and they don’t have any provision to cover losses that may occur in a boat.
-Insurance policy for boats are specifically catered to the need of boaters, where you can insure your boats for its current market value or for an agreed value (we shall discuss on this later).
+So, if your state, your marina, or your bank wants you to have an insurance policy for your boat, a Homeowner’s insurance policy is not enough.
+This is because Homeowner’s policies are generally limited to boats of a certain size or value and they do not have provisions to cover losses that may occur on a boat.
+Insurance policies for boats are catered to the need of boaters; allowing you to insure your vessel for its current market value or for an agreed value (discussed below).

-If your boat is worth more, then getting an insurance becomes more important to protect yourself from financial loss.
-If your boat is worth less or if you are not interested in purchasing an insurance policy, then still, insurance policy is important for your boat.
-Because, collisions might happen while sailing and can cause serious injuries.
-Even if you don’t find liable for such incidents, you could end up spending a lot to prove your innocence.
-In contrast, insurance that cover liabilities only are cheap.
-Purchasing one can not only cover you for the unexpected but also gives peace of mind while out on the water.
+If your boat is worth more, getting insurance becomes more important to protect yourself from financial loss.
+If your boat is worth less or if you are not interested in purchasing an insurance policy, remember it is still an important protection for your boat.
+Collisions or accidents could happen anytime, causing serious injuries.
+Even if you are not found liable for such incidents, you could spend a lot to prove your innocence.
+In contrast, insurance that covers liabilities are inexpensive.
+Purchasing a liability policy for your vessel will not only cover you for the unexpected but also gives peace of mind while out on the water.

 SMALL BOAT INSURANCE:

-Small boat owners typically pay lower boat insurance premium.
-However, if you have a homeowners policy, then all the coverage needed for your small boat is already included in it.
-But the main disadvantage is that homeowners coverage for boat is normally limited to $1000.
-Therefore, if you have a small boat like a small fishing boat or a dinghy, your homeowner policy itself will provide enough coverage for it, but anything larger than that requires a separate boat insurance.
+Small boat owners typically pay lower boat insurance premiums.
+However, if you have a Homeowner’s policy, the coverage needed for your small boat may be included.
+The main disadvantage of relying on a Homeowner’s policy for your vessel is coverage for a boat is normally limited to $1000.
+Therefore, if you have a small boat like a small fishing boat or a dinghy, your Homeowner’s policy will provide enough coverage.
+Anything larger requires a separate boat insurance coverage.

 HOW MUCH IS BOAT INSURANCE A YEAR?

-As a general rule of thumb, you will be paying around 1.5% of the value of your vessel in annual rates for boat insurance.
-For eg. If your boat worth $30000, it would cost you only about $450 per year to have it fully insured.
-These numbers which are shared here are just for reference purpose only, because there are so many factors involved in the calculation of insurance cost for your boat.
-But, don’t worry, most of these factors explained here actually minimize the cost you pay for the insurance policy.
+As a rule of thumb, you will be paying around 1.5% of the value of your vessel in annual rates for boat insurance.
+For example, if your boat is worth $30000 it would cost you approximately $450 per year to have it fully insured.
+These numbers are only for reference purpose and not an actual depiction of premiums.
+There are many factors involved in the calculation of insurance premium for your boat.
+Do not worry, most of the factors explained below actually minimize the cost you pay for the insurance policy.